south-coast-science/scs_core/README.md

 # scs-data
-The root of all South Coast Science environmental monitoring software systems.
+The root of all South Coast Science environmental monitoring applications.

 Required libraries: